 Anything marked ‘open access’ on our catalogue can be retrieved by researchers in our open access library and do not need pre-ordering.
 Keep a note of the call numbers for these items as this will help you to locate them on the shelves.

 The reading room is in the same building as The Museum of English Rural Life.
 There is a dedicated bike store next to the entrance to the Museum, and a limited amount of free parking is available in front of the building (please collect a free parking permit from the reception desk).
-We have space for up to 20 researchers at one time, with 14 power points along the centre of the desk for laptops.
+We have 14 power points along the centre of the desk for laptops.
 We can provide researchers with access to the University’s wi-fi system.
 We have a separate locker room with 16 free lockers for bags and coats, and light refreshments can be purchased in the Museum cafe.

 The reading room entrance is off the Staircase Hall in our Grade II-listed building.
 Use the arrows on our Google Streetview tour above to navigate around.